Estimated Reading Time: 8 Minutes

 - An assortment of band-aids; you can buy them here by the piece.
 Less-expensive generics are not common.

 - Hydrocortisone and triple-biotic creams.
-If you have prescriptions, try to bring them.
+If you have prescriptions, try to bring them with you.
 It will be difficult and probably expensive to get more prescriptions here.
-It will take seven months or more to be part of the national CAJA medical program, and they might not even cover it.
+It will take a year or more to be part of the national CAJA medical program, and they might not even cover it.

 Documents to pack (originals + digital copies)